DataTables/DataTablesSrc/Readme.md

 * PHP 5.4+
 * JSHint 2.1+
 * Closure compiler
+* ImageOptim

-A Mac or Linux environment is assumed in the build script - Windows builds are not currently supported.
+A Mac environment is assumed in the build script - Windows/Linux builds are not currently supported.

 ## Documentation